Team and Advisors

 Marwan N. Sabbagh, M.D.

 Marwan N. Sabbagh, MD, is a renowned neurologist, clinician, researcher, and author in Alzheimer’s disease and age-related neurodegenerative diseases.
-He has personally experienced the effect of Alzheimer’s disease in his family, as a son-in-law and as a caregiver.
-Dr. Sabbagh is the Director of the Cleveland Clinic Lou Ruvo Center for Brain Health, a medical center uniquely dedicated to state-of-the-art care and research for people affected by neurodegenerative diseases and their families.
-He is also the Camille and Larry Ruvo Endowed Chair for Brain Health and Professor of Neurology, Cleveland Clinic Lerner College of Medicine.
+He has personally experienced the effect of dementia in his family, as a son-in-law and as a caregiver.
+Dr. Sabbagh is Professor of Neurology, Alzheimer's and Memory Disorders Division at Barrow Neurological Institute in Phoenix, Arizona.
+He is also Research Professor at the University of Arizona College of Medicine.
+Previously, Dr. Sabbagh served as Director of the Cleveland Clinic Lou Ruvo Center for Brain Health, a medical center uniquely dedicated to state-of-the-art care and research for people affected by neurodegenerative diseases and their families, where he was also the Camille and Larry Ruvo Endowed Chair for Brain Health and Professor of Neurology, Cleveland Clinic Lerner College of Medicine.

 Dr. Sabbagh is an early pioneer in advocating for prevention through nutrition and lifestyle changes.
 He is the author of The Alzheimer’s Answer: Reduce Your Risk and Keep Your Brain Healthy, The Alzheimer’s Prevention Cookbook: 100 Recipes to Boost Brain Health, and Fighting for My Life: How to Thrive in the Shadow of Alzheimer's.
 He also helped found the Women’s Alzheimer’s Movement (WAM) Prevention Center at Cleveland Clinic, the first medical clinic in the U.S. dedicated to women-specific Alzheimer’s risk reduction, research, and caregiving support.